Azure/azure-quickstart-templates/README.md

 You can deploy these samples directly through the Azure Portal or by using the scripts supplied in the root of the repo.

-To deploy a sammple using the Azure Portal, click the **Deploye to Azure** button found in the README.md of each sample.
+To deploy a sammple using the Azure Portal, click the **Deploy to Azure** button found in the README.md of each sample.

 To deploy the sample via the command line (using [Azure PowerShell or the Azure CLI](https://azure.microsoft.com/en-us/downloads/)) you can use the scripts.